mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 ![gitscreen](img/gitscreen.png)

 ### <font color='darkblue'>ABOUT ME</font>
 My name is Mohammadreza Ebrahimi Khuzani, and I was born in April 1995.
-I am currently 26 years old.
 I graduated with a master's degree in **Particle physics and quantum field** from the [Isfahan University of Technology](https://english.iut.ac.ir), Isfahan, Iran.
 My supervisor was Prof. Behrouz Mirza.
 I am the first-ranked student in my graduating class with a GPA of 3.72/4.0.
 Notwithstanding my primary field of study, particle physics, my thesis focuses on black holes and theoretical cosmology.
 In the first part, I explored black holes' thermodynamic behavior and geometry.
 We have several gravity theories.
 The most important one is Einstein-Hilbert gravity.
 But, by proposing quantum gravity, other theories on gravity became valuable as well.
 One of them is pure Lovelock gravity theory which contains higher order of curvature tensor, does not contain more than second-order derivative terms, and is free of ghost fields.
 Hence, this theory is worthy of investigation.